amolkharche13/stackstate-docs/setup/install-stackstate/advanced-troubleshooting.md

 - `Receiver`: The receiver implements the collection-side api for the SUSE Observability agent.
 It accepts and authorizes telemetry data (logs, events, metrics or topology) and forwards it to the corresponding datastore or kafka.
 It can be deployed in single or split mode:
   - `Receiver-Split`:
-    - `<release-name>-suse-observability-receiver-logs`: Receives logs and puts them into ElasticSearch
+    - `<release-name>-suse-observability-receiver-logs-*`: Receives logs and puts them into ElasticSearch
-    - `<release-name>-suse-observability-receiver-process-agent`: Receives process and network connectivity information and forwards it to kafka topics
+    - `<release-name>-suse-observability-receiver-process-agent-*`: Receives process and network connectivity information and forwards it to kafka topics
-    - `<release-name>-suse-observability-receiver-base`: All other SUSE Observability Agent data comes through here.
+    - `<release-name>-suse-observability-receiver-base`-*: All other SUSE Observability Agent data comes through here.
   - `Receiver-NonSplit`:
-    - `<release-name>-suse-observability-receiver`: All SUSE Observability Agent data comes through here.
+    - `<release-name>-suse-observability-receiver-*`: All SUSE Observability Agent data comes through here.
 - `OpenTelemetry Collector`: Provides an endpoint OpenTelemetry agents can push OpenTelemetry data to and produces traces, metrics and topology based on the pushed data.
    - `suse-observability-otel-collector-0`: Single pod implementing the OTEL collector